IBMStreams/streamsx.monitoring/README.md

 Find the full documentation [here](https://ibmstreams.github.io/streamsx.monitoring/).

-## IBM Streams - IBM Cloud Pak for Data
+## IBM Streams 5.x - IBM Cloud Pak for Data

-This toolkit is compatible with the IBM Streams running in IBM Cloud Pak for Data.
+This toolkit is compatible with the IBM Streams version 5.x running in IBM Cloud Pak for Data.

+## IBM Streams 4.3.x - Streaming Analytics service on IBM Cloud

+For IBM Streams version 4.3.x and Streaming Analytics service on IBM Cloud you need to use version **2** of the `com.ibm.streamsx.monitoring` toolkit.
+* Monitoring toolkit release for Streams 4.3: [v2.0.1](https://github.com/IBMStreams/streamsx.monitoring/releases/tag/v2.0.1)